scalabli/quo/README.rst

     # Forever scalable

 **Quo** is a Python based toolkit for writing Command-Line Interface(CLI) applications.

-Quo requires Python 3.6 or later for the new `async/await`_ syntax, and variable type annotations.
+Quo requires Python 3.6 or later.

 Installation
 ============